stat20-summer/website/content/syllabus.md

-You are encouraged to collaborate with your fellow students on problem sets and labs, but the labs you turn in should reflect your own understanding and **all of your collaborators must be cited**.
-Go ahead and write this sentence before the first question on your lab.
-Also, your quiz and test submission must reflect only your work.
+You are encouraged to collaborate with your fellow students on problem sets and labs, but the labs you turn in should reflect your own understanding and **all of your collaborators must be cited (first and last name) in a full sentence before the first question on your lab**.
+Example: *I collaborated with Qinqyi Fang, Vaidehi Bulusu and Wayne Wang on this assignment.* **Please make sure your collaborators have added you as well in their sentence.** Also, your quiz and test submissions must reflect only your work.

 Students may not circulate or post non-public materials (tests, quizzes, lecture recordings-any private class materials) from the class without